László Csongrádi

 László Csongrádi (born 5 July 1959) is a Hungarian fencer, who won a gold medal in the team sabre competition at the 1988 Summer Olympics in Seoul together with György Nébald, Bence Szabó, Imre Bujdosó and Imre Gedővári.

+In September 2024, Csongrádi's home was burglarized while he was sleeping and a thief stole his Olympic gold medal.
+He told the sports website Sportal that he is offering to leave the medal for the thief in his will if it were to be returned to him.